 Some Recent Highlights from the Palladium's History

-Every year sees a slate of memorable shows at today's London Palladium.
+Every year sees a slate of memorable shows at today's theatre.
 Since the Really Useful Theatre Company took over, regular musicals have take center stage, but one-off events are also annual highlights.
 For example, one amazing event was Frank Sinatra's return to the Palladium after more than 40 years in 2006.
 Then, in 2015, the theater hosted Jerry Lewis' 80th birthday tour.
 World famous pop and rock acts have come and gone in recent times as well, including Bryan Ferry, Foreigner, the Zombies, Elvis Costello, and Hawkwind, to name just a few.

-The London Palladium Today
+The Palladium Today

 But what about the present day?
 Is the Palladium still turning out unforgettable productions that are worth seeing when you visit London?
 You be it is.
 Youngsters can come and watch magical performances of The Wind in the Willows, while 2017's Dick Whittington reprises a successful run from 2016 and promises the same laughs and family entertainment.
 And acts like Morrissey, Don McLean, and Yes keep up the tradition of bringing high-quality acts to the venue.